-Modicare Launches The All-New Hemp Lab Range, A Holistic Skincare Solution For Repair & Balance
+Modicare launches the all-new Hemp Lab range, a holistic skincare solution for repair & balance

-Modicare Limited , one of India's leading direct-selling companies, is thrilled to introduce the all-new Modicare Hemp Lab range, a curated skincare line that promises to rejuvenate and revitalize your skin, day and night.
+(MENAFN- Adfactors PR) New Delhi, 16th November 2023: Modicare Limited, one of India’s leading direct-selling companies, is thrilled to introduce the all-new Modicare Hemp Lab range, a curated skincare line that promises to rejuvenate and revitalize your skin, day and night.
 Backed by 3 years of intensive research, this innovative range is enriched with natural actives sourced from Europe, making it the one-stop solution for a complete skincare regime.

-Modicare Hemp Lab range - a holistic skincare solution enriched with Hemp Seed Oil & Vitamin C, designed for repair & balance

 In an ever-evolving landscape of skincare innovations, hemp has emerged as the game-changer.
 This versatile and powerful ingredient has quickly become the Holy Grail for those seeking transformative results in their beauty regimen.
 The Modicare Hemp Lab range comprises of a meticulously designed five-step regime - Repair & Balancing Foaming Face Wash, Repair & Balancing Face Scrub, Repair and Balancing Milk Serum, Repair & Balancing Face Oil, and Repair and Balancing Face Moisturiser.